Main Character or Protagonist? A Fresh Storytelling Perspective.

 Great well-told stories always have this effect on audiences.

-One of the greatest contributions to the world of storytelling comes from the Dramatica theory of story and its understanding that the concepts of Main Character and Protagonist are not one and the same.
+::advanced One of the greatest contributions to the world of storytelling comes from the Dramatica theory of story and its understanding that the concepts of Main Character and Protagonist are not one and the same.
 This appreciation of what is really going on in a story is one of those things that makes the theory so special.
-Instead of becoming a reductive mandate like so many other rules espoused by gurus and experts of story, this concept opens up so many more creative avenues—giving the writer a chance to produce things as yet unseen.
+Instead of becoming a reductive mandate like so many other rules espoused by gurus and experts of story, this concept opens up so many more creative avenues--giving the writer a chance to produce things as yet unseen.